A federal government Website managed by the U.S. Department of Health and Human Services

 Up to five in 100 preteens, teens, and adults with pertussis are hospitalized.
 Of those patients, up to two in 100 are diagnosed with pneumonia.
 The most common complications in a study of adults with pertussis were:

 It is especially important for women to get Tdap in the third trimester of every pregnancy so that they can create antibodies and pass this protection to their babies before birth.
-These antibodies help protect newborns right after birth and until babies are old enough to get their own DTaP vaccine at 2 months of age.
+These antibodies help protect newborns right after birth and until babies are old enough to get their own DTaP vaccine at two months of age.

 Getting vaccinated with DTaP or Tdap (depending on your age) is also important for anyone who is around infants.
 Remember that even fully-vaccinated children and adults can get pertussis.
-If you are caring for infants, check with your healthcare provider about what’s best for your situation.
+If you are caring for infants, check with your health care provider about what’s best for your situation.

 Early symptoms can last for one to two weeks and usually include: